She-Ra and Catra: An Evolved Hero-Villain Relationship

 catradora

 Last year, I discovered Nimona, an Eisner-nomated webcomic-turned-novel written by Stevenson about a whimsical, enigmatic shapeshifter who befriends an evil figure with an ultimately good heart.
-I found Nimona at a secondhand bookstore—the kind of store filled with spine-damaged books sporting dogeared pages—and I was surprised by the pristine condition of the copy I found.
+I found Nimona at a secondhand bookstore—the kind of store filled with spine-damaged books and dogeared pages—and I was surprised by the pristine condition of the copy I found.
 As I flipped through the beginning of the graphic novel, I saw a collection of glossy, well-preserved, wrinkle-free images.
+In fact, the only blemishes were some cartoon stars drawn in the margins of a page about three quarters through the story.
+“The previous owner must have liked this page,” I thought.

-Noelle Stevenson understands characterization, and that storytelling skill is evident in her latest creation, Netflix’s 2018 She-Ra and the Princesses of Power.
+ND Stevenson understands characterization, and that storytelling skill is evident in his latest creation, Netflix’s 2018 She-Ra and the Princesses of Power.
 Continue reading

 How Indie Video Games Depict Depression, Anxiety, and Grief